b-tomasz/Simplify-Home-Automation/Documentation/03-uninstall.md

   - [Start the Script](#start-the-script)

 ## Connect to Raspberry Pi
-1. To begin, Log-in to your Raspberry Pi via ssh.
+1. To begin, log-in to your Raspberry Pi via ssh.
       - If you use Windows, open PowerShell
       - If you use Linux or macOS open Terminal
 2. Enter the following command: